<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 How to Write an Intervention Plan

-intervention plan template
+Screenshot of Panorama's intervention plan template

 Download the above worksheet as an editable PDF and Excel document.

-1. Identify the student(s).
+1. Identify the student(s)

 Which student will you be supporting?
 First, record the student's name at the top of the plan.
 You might also include additional information such as grade level, gender, or other demographic attributes or identifiers used by your school.